hashicorp/nomad/website/source/docs/agent/config.html.md

     * `Administrator`

-*   `user.checked_drivers`: An operator specifiable list of drivers to enforce the the `user.blacklist`.
+*   `user.checked_drivers`: An operator specifiable list of drivers to enforce the `user.blacklist`.
 For drivers using containers, this enforcement often doesn't make sense and as such the default is set to:

     * `exec`